 You can visit the basilica on your own but to really appreciate its value, I recommend you get at least an audioguide if not a full on guided tour.

+Please note: Access to the basilica requires attire suitable to the sacred nature of the place.
+Large backpacks and strollers are not allowed.
 The basilica is in use and is therefore closed on special occasions and for specific celebrations.
 You can check its official website for exact opening times and foreseen celebrations.

 St Peter’s Dome